Azeved00/.files/README.md

 ## Things that are missing!

-- [ ] Configuration files are not automatically put in the .config folder
-- [ ] Add NixOs option
-- [ ] Add an actual linkFolder to link folders
+- [ ] Link nixos configuration files and calling nixos-rebuild switch --update and other things
 - [ ] Add some screenshots